Mark-Austen/mcr-aws-azure-private-ip-vpn/README.md

-# AWS - Azure Private IP VPN with Megaport MCR
+# AWS - Azure Private IP VPN with the Megaport Cloud Router

 This is a guide to deploy a Private IP VPN between AWS and Azure using the Megaport Cloud Router (MCR) as the private transport layer.